tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### OneNote

-OneNote acts as my long-term storage.
+OneNote does three things for me: keeps my "big 3" top of mind, is my daily code journal/digital scratch pad throughout the day, and it acts as my long-term storage for thoughts and ideas.

+#### Big 3

+I mentioned earlier that in my daily planning, I try to envision my "Big 3" that I want to accomplish by then end of the day.
+These often end up being closer to "themes" of tasks than actual broken-down tasks that I can accomplish in a Pomello or two.
+Trello doesn't seem like the best place for that.
+So I keep a OneNote page open, specific to each day, where I've defined by Big 3 right at the top.
+This helps me keep my Big 3 top of mind throughout the day.

+#### Code Journal/Scratch Pad

+In that same "Daily Notes" page, I keep all of my notes for the day.
+This can be meeting notes, but more importantly, it's my **code journal**.
+In my job as a software engineer, I'm constantly trying to solve problems with the constraints that I'm given.
+There are times when I try _a lot_ of different approaches because I run into road blocks along the way.
+Sometimes the most obvious approach has a constraint that makes it impossible, but isn't clear from the start.
+When I take things back to my team, if someone asks, _"Why didn't you just do {insert my first approach here}?"_ I want to be able to remember why I made the decisions that I did.
+So I try to keep a "code journal" If it's a quick comment that I can leave in the code or as a comment on a pull request, I'll do that as

+#### Long-Term Storage

 I love the ability it gives me to compartmentalize things into notebooks, sections, pages, and even sub-pages.
 Everything is searchable (even the handwriting pages from notes I've taken on my Surface), which makes it great if I can remember just a word or two from the note I'm looking for.
 I don't think the mobile app is as snappy as Google Keep.
 There's a pretty significant delay in start-up at times and that can be pretty crucial when I'm trying to capture a fleeting idea.
 Plus, it's pretty easy for things to be hidden deep inside the caverns of compartmentalization I mentioned above.
-For that reason, I don't like it to be my "bucket" for new ideas.
+For those reason, I don't like it to be my "bucket" for new ideas that will need to be triaged.
 It's more a final resting ground for the ideas once I've been able to find them a home that makes sense.

 ### Widgets